 Meet Cara, who was in an abusive teen dating relationship that began when she was 15.

 When we were together, he was sweet and caring and kind.
 When we broke up, he was demeaning, insulted me incessantly, and threw all of my insecurities and flaws in my face.
 I also found out he was cheating on me for the entire duration of our relationship with one of my best friends.
 He was also very sexually coercive.
 He would break up with me or fight with me if I didn’t give him exactly what he wanted.

 My self-esteem was at an all-time low, and I developed depression and anxiety.
 Being with him had changed who I was; I stopped enjoying activities I had once enjoyed, I was forced to lie and keep our relationship secret from my friends and family, and I began to drink and hurt myself to numb the pain.

 My parents are phenomenal, but we never spoke about sex.
-In health class we don’t learn about respecting our own bodies as well as respecting others, or that we reserve the right to say ‘no’ without consequence or shame.
+In health class, we don’t learn about respecting our own bodies as well as respecting others, or that we reserve the right to say no without consequence or shame.
 I think this lack of abuse education had a major impact on the sexual abuse that occurred in my relationship.
-I wish I’d had people educating me about emotional and sexual abuse so that I could have either helped myself, or reached out for help.
+I wish I’d had people educating me about emotional and sexual abuse so that I could have either helped myself or reached out for help.
 I had heard of teen dating abuse, but I assumed that meant physical abuse.
-I never knew that emotional abuse even existed; because he never hit me, I thought it wasn’t abuse.
+I never knew that emotional abuse even existed because he never hit me, so I thought it wasn’t abuse.

 Abuse education is so vital to ending teen relationship abuse; parents and schools need to not only educate others but to educate themselves.
 Today, I am an employee at my university’s Women Center where I work as a peer advocate.
 I provide advocacy and educate the campus on dating abuse, sexual assault, and stalking.
 I am pursuing a career in prevention education of dating abuse and sexual assault and have my own blog called Stop the Hurt.